BSchweikart/LinkedIn-Job-Filter/README.md

 # Google Extension Test for LinkedIn

+> **TL;DR:**
+> A Chrome extension that improves LinkedIn by dynamically removing promoted content and providing customizable job filtering based on titles, companies, and locations.
+Features include navigation support, multiple toggles, and plans for expanded filters and cross-browser support.
+All data processing happens locally with no user data collected.

 ## Overview
-This repository may switch between public and private at any time.
-This is a personal project designed to explore the capabilities and limitations of the extension.
+This is a **personal, open-source Chrome extension** aimed at improving the LinkedIn experience by removing promoted content and providing advanced filtering options.

-LinkedIn's basic search functions are underwhelming, and I got tired of relying on Boolean searches while dealing with excessive promoted content in both the feed and job listings.
+LinkedIn’s default search tools are limited, and excessive promoted content clutters both the feed and job listings.
+This extension addresses those issues with dynamic filtering and enhanced navigation handling.

-This extension is being developed to handle all of that.

-Currently, promoted content is blocked by targeting containers labeled with **"Promoted"**, but I need to optimize performance, especially for users with older CPUs and limited RAM.

-For now, please don't follow the project, as my focus may shift to other things.

-Once again, this is just a personal project to test boundaries and see what’s possible.

 ---

-## Project Goals & Stages
-* **Dynamic Promoted Content Filter** – Implemented to dynamically detect and remove containers labeled **"Promoted."** This feature is largely complete (approx. 95-99%), with minor edge cases still under observation.
-* **Navigation Support** – Achieved.
-The extension now functions consistently across various LinkedIn navigation events, not just on direct page load.
-* **Toggle Switch** – Implemented and fully functional, including the main extension toggle, promoted content toggle, delay for manually hidden jobs, and custom filters toggle.
-* **Automated Content Filtering (formerly "Automatic Boolean Searches" and "Dynamic Filtering")** – This feature now provides robust filtering based on custom exclusion lists for job titles, company names, and locations (city, state, and a new 'hard state' exclusion).
-Future enhancements will focus on expanding and refining these filtering capabilities to provide more granular control and potentially automate more complex search parameters beyond simple exclusions.
+## Current Features

+### 1. Dynamic Promoted Content Filter
+- Detects and removes containers labeled **"Promoted"** from the LinkedIn feed and job listings.
+- Currently ~95–99% effective, with smaller, low-priority subsections intentionally excluded.
+- For remaining edge cases, see **Known Issues**.

 ---

+### 2. Navigation Support
+- Works across most LinkedIn pages and navigation events — not just on initial page load.
+- Handles dynamic content loading during browsing.
+- For rare navigation-related edge cases, see **Known Issues**.

+---

+### 3. User Controls & Toggles
+The extension provides **four independent toggle switches**:
+1. **Enable/Disable Extension Entirely** – Quickly turn the extension on or off.
+2. **Hide Promoted Content** – Enable or disable the promoted content filter.
+3. **Delay Hiding Manually Hidden Jobs** – Adds a 5-second delay before hiding manually hidden job posts.
+4. **Enable Custom Filters** – Activates advanced filtering rules for job listings.

+---

+### 4. Automated Content Filtering (Custom Filters)
+When **Custom Filters** are enabled, the extension filters job listings based on exclusion lists for:
+- **Title** – Hide jobs matching excluded keywords in the job title.
+- **Company** – Hide jobs from specific companies.
+- **City** – Hide jobs in excluded cities.
+- **State** – Hide jobs in excluded states.

+**Special Case:**
+- **Hard State Exclusion** – Completely hides any job from specified states, bypassing other filtering logic.
+Implemented to address a scenario where the main logic worked *too* well.

+For upcoming improvements to filtering and control options, see **Planned Enhancements**.

+---

-## Installation (For Testing Purposes) Chrome
+## Installation (Testing in Chrome)
 1. Download or clone this repository.
 2. Open Chrome and go to `chrome://extensions/`.
-3. Enable **Developer Mode** (toggle in the top right).
+3. Enable **Developer Mode** (top right).
 4. Click **Load Unpacked** and select the extension folder.
-5. The extension should now appear in your browser.
+5. The extension will now appear in your browser.

 ---

-## Known Issues & Limitations
+## Known Issues

-- Filtering might not catch all promoted content if LinkedIn changes its ad structure.
-- Performance optimization is still in progress for older systems.
-- Boolean search automation is planned but not yet implemented.
+- **Promoted Content Detection** – In rare cases, small sub-sections of promoted content are not removed.
+These sections are intentionally excluded for now as they are not the primary focus of the extension.
+- **Navigation Edge Cases** – Occasionally, when starting a new search, the extension does not fire, causing promoted content or unfiltered jobs to appear.
+This issue is random, only occurs at the *start* of a search (not when navigating results), and is resolved by reloading the page.
+Attempts to fix it have caused timing conflicts, so there are no current plans to address it.
+- **Performance Disclaimer** – While developed on a slower computer, performance impact has been minimal.
+Filtering may be slightly slower on older CPUs or low-RAM systems during rapid scrolling or heavy navigation, but multiple optimizations have already been implemented.
+- **LinkedIn Structure Changes** – Any major change in LinkedIn’s HTML/CSS structure could temporarily break promoted content detection until the extension is updated.

 ---

-## Update Process
+## Development & Updates

+- **Incremental Development:** Features are developed, tested, and refined individually to ensure stability before release.
-Updates will be released in batches, with each section being worked on individually.
-New versions will only be published as specific features near completion.
+- **Batch Releases:** Updates are released in batches, with new versions published once specific features reach near-completion.
+- **Prioritization:** Development priorities may shift based on testing results, user feedback, emerging challenges, and available free time.
+- **Public Repository:** The project is public to maintain transparency and reassure users that no data is collected or sent externally; all processing and storage happen locally on the user’s machine.
+- **Issue Resolution:** Known issues are documented and addressed based on their impact and feasibility.
+- **Future Plans:** Major enhancements and expansions will be outlined in the **Planned Enhancements** section as development progresses.

 ---

 ## Planned Enhancements

-- UI improvements for better user control.
-- Expansion to support Safari and Firefox is planned for future stages, after more core functionalities are thoroughly completed and tested to minimize errors.
+- **User Interface Improvements:** Develop a more intuitive UI for easier control and configuration of filters and toggles.
+- **Expanded Filtering:** The next major update will introduce new filtering logic based on job location type — **On-Site, Hybrid, and Remote**.
+For example, users may exclude on-site or hybrid jobs in a location but remain open to remote jobs there.
+This feature will include a toggle to bypass the hard state exclusion filter during testing to optimize effectiveness.
+- **Cross-Browser Support:** Extend compatibility to **Safari, Firefox, Brave**, and explore support for other browsers once core Chrome functionality is stable and well-tested.
+- **Performance Optimization:** Continue refining the extension to improve speed and efficiency, especially on older or lower-spec systems.
+- **Robust Error Handling:** Implement better detection and recovery mechanisms for LinkedIn structure changes to minimize downtime after site updates.
+- **Documentation:** Provide detailed user guides and example configurations as features mature.

 ---

 ## License
-This is a personal project and does not currently have a formal license.
-If that changes, the license details will be updated.
+This project is public but currently **unlicensed**.
+License details will be added if that changes.

 ---

-Once more features are completed, a more robust README and/or instruction file will be added.
+Once core features are complete, a more detailed README and user guide will be added.